aostruszka/nonrec-make/mk/Readme.txt

 the motivation Google for the paper "Recursive make consider harmful" by Peter Miller.

-I've seen couple of other proposals and decided to have something that will be a blend of nice ideas I have seen plus some improvements.
+I've seen couples of other proposals and decided to have something that will be a blend of nice ideas I have seen plus some improvements.
 If you actually use this I'd like to hear from you :) - is it useful, does it perform well, do you have any suggestions for the improvements ...